A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: Conclusions and Future Directions

+A foundational framework for the cyber-physical security of ToD systems was established by this paper.
+Through a TARA, FDI attacks on steering commands were identified as a high-risk vulnerability.
+Subsequently, a novel attack model was developed, and, most critically, a PCADS was proposed and validated to mitigate this threat.
+The core hypothesis of this work is validated by the experimental results.
+A model based solely on control inputs is outperformed by a physics-informed detection model that uses an LSTM architecture, which is adept at capturing temporal patterns, to effectively learn the physical signature of a valid maneuver from vehicle physical parameters.

-As a part of future work, the plan is to develop a holistic dataset for FDI on ToD control with various combinations of noise, the point of injection, and duration of attack.
-As an extension of the PCADS model, other AD approaches will be explored and a comparative performance analysis will be carried out on an extensive attack dataset.
-Based on the observation and analysis from this research, authors recommend addressing the following gaps as potential areas of future research to develop a cyber-physical security framework for ToD:
+A foundation for research to develop robust and intrinsic security layers for ToD, extending the Defense-in-Depth (DiD) paradigm into the vehicle's physical domain, is provided by the contributions presented here—the ToD threat model, the FDI attack formulation, and the PCADS framework.
+This is critical for a comprehensive cyber-physical security roadmap.
+As part of future work, a holistic dataset for FDI attacks on ToD control with various combinations of noise, points of injection, and attack durations is planned to be developed.
+As an extension of the PCADS model, other AD approaches will be explored, and a comparative performance analysis will be carried out on this extensive attack dataset.